 Currently, holding the crown as the superior neighbourhood in prime central London, Mayfair has been consistent with its ability to stand above the rest, yet it is also constantly adapting and evolving to the changing and growing resident profile.
 Over time, the community has attracted a younger crowd, with young, affluent, highly educated singles, couples, and small families currently residing in 43 percent of the households in Mayfair.
 The town continuously appeals to these young residents by providing a tremendous amount of flats created primarily to facilitate the requirements of their lifestyles.

 The typical resident profile has not only evolved with age, but it has also developed into a welcome and necessary multi-cultural neighbourhood, with over 42 nationalities living in the area.
 60 percent of the people residing in Mayfair were born abroad, and as the global economy changes and fortunes change hands, this diversity is likely to continue changing amongst the residents.
-America is currently home to the highest number of billionaires, according to the Forbes Rich List, with 540.
+America is currently home to the highest number of billionaires, according to the, with 540.
 China and Germany are next in line with 251 and 120, respectively.
 Russian-speaking billionaires have fallen in numbers of late, and the billionaires located in the Middle East are fewer recently due to the decline in oil prices.

 EXPANDING HOUSE PRICES & SALES